getwinharris/bapXconnect/api/API_INTERFACE.md

 - Repository: https://github.com/getwinharris/bapXcli

 ### Connection Pattern
-Client applications connect to the bapXconnect API endpoint using the standard API key.
+Client applications connect to the bapXconnect API endpoint using the X-DashScope-Token header.
 Each client application manages its own local context and session storage based on its requirements.

 ## Model Access
 - Current: Hugging Face models via bapXconnect API